jsoliveir/ch2-aks-tf/README.md

 For CI I've chosen bitbucket pipelines (just for the fun of it).

-I've created a [bitbucket-pipeline.yml](bitbucket-pipeline.yml) file in the repository root that will build and push the container into the my docker account.
+I've created a [bitbucket-pipeline.yml](bitbucket-pipeline.yml) file in the repository root that will build and push the container images into the my docker hub account. https://hub.docker.com/u/jsoliveira

 https://bitbucket.org/jsoliveira/challenge-devops-master/addon/pipelines/home#!/results/19/